Freegle1643/TourSite/README.md

 python manage.py migrate
 python manage.py makemigrations
 ```
-You can use our project!
+Then you can run your own project!
+But do tell us when you use it!